mstachowsky/spellSong/README.md

 - g - get item (move over an item, type g)
 - c - Battlecry: start shouting your battlecry.
 When the game starts, this gives you a +1 to attack and your target a -1 to defense
 - x - stop your battlecry (NOTE: this has changed since the original version)
-- s - cast spells
+- s - cast spells.
+Open the spell menu and choose which spell.
+Works like inventory
 - q - be "quiet" - for spells that are active continuously, this turns them off
 - esc - leave the game
 - Mouse - context dependent.
 Hovering mouse over something names it, mouse is also used to target some spell scrolls.